ROGR3/Kohut/Readme.md

 Wait a few seconds and you are done!

 Good Job!
 You should have your text written inside contribution graph on your main page.

+## How does it work?
+Basicly Kohut takes initialized repo and create a file called *fileName*.
+Then kohut makes changes in it *(concretly rewrites random number)* and assign commit date to a date mapped from a [letters hashmap](./letters.json).